Dr. Andrea Downie

 Email: andrea.downie@lhsc.on.ca

-Clinical interests: Paediatric neurpsychological assessment, diagnosis, and consultation.
-I work predominantly with children who are currently undergoing treatment for childhood cancer or who have survived childhood cancer.
+Clinical interests: Paediatric neuropsychological assessment, diagnosis, and consultation.
+Working predominantly with children who are currently undergoing treatment for childhood cancer or who have survived childhood cancer.
 This includes children who are diagnosed and treated for Acute Lymphoblastic Leukemia or a brain tumour, as well as children whose cancer is associated with a syndrome that has an accompanying neurodevelopmental disorder (e.g., Neurofibromatosis Type 1).
-I also work with children and families whose primary diagnosis might be neurological, genetic, or metabolic.
 Children range in age from 4 to 18 years of age, with many children being assessed across multiple time points throughout their development.
 Some children have motor, visual, or hearing impairments or are English language learners.
 My approach to assessment involves a transactional model in which the evaluation of a child's neuropsychological functioning occurs in consideration of environmental (e.g., home, school) and psychosocial factors.
 Through this model, students have the opportunity to learn how abnormalities in brain development interact with environmental factors, and how the neuropsychological sequelae of brain abnormalities develop over time.

 Topics for workshops, seminars: Pediatric Neuropsychology in a medical setting